coderdojobelfast/java/README.md

-# Welcome to the Java Room!
+# Welcome to the Java Room

 This is the repository for materials for the Java sessions.